Your Cart

 What kind of infections can you get from a toilet seat?

-It doesn't take a germophobe to know that most toilet seats are brimming with disease-causing organisms.
+It doesn't take a germophobe to know that most public toilet seats are brimming with disease-causing organisms.
 A 2017 study tested 151 samples from public toilet seats and found that E. coli, Salmonella, and Staphylococcus aureus were the most common pathogens on the seats.

-So unless you're licking any toilet seats or rubbing open wounds against them, you'll be fine.
+So, unless you're licking any toilet seats or rubbing open wounds against them, you'll be fine.
 A recent systematic review assessing the risk of transmission of viral or bacterial infections found that your chances of developing an infection from restroom surfaces are really low.
 The best way to prevent unwanted infections from a public bathroom is to simply wash your hands!

-Toilet seats get a bad rap, but most surfaces we encounter daily harbor way more bacteria, fungi, and viruses.
+Toilets get a bad rap, but most surfaces we encounter daily harbor way more bacteria, fungi, and viruses.
 Research shows that a toilet seat is generally cleaner than many other items we touch regularly.

-And it's worth remembering that simply coming into direct contact with bacteria doesn't mean you'll get an infection.
+And it's worth remembering that simply coming into contact with bacteria doesn't mean you'll get an infection.
 Your skin acts as a protective barrier and stops harmful bacteria from taking over.
-So you can give your legs a break and stop hovering over the toilet seat next time you have to use a public restroom.
+So you can give your legs a break and stop hovering over the toilet next time you have to use a public restroom.

 Signs of an STD

 Most STIs are asymptomatic, which means a lot of people might have an STI and not know it.
-When they cause symptoms, they might be so mild that you don’t even notice them — or mistake them for something else, like a yeast infection, bacterial vaginosis (BV), or a urinary tract infection (UTI).
+When they cause symptoms, they might be so mild that you don’t even notice them, or mistake them for something else, like a yeast infection, bacterial vaginosis (BV), or a urinary tract infection (UTI).
 That said, knowing what symptoms to look out for is helpful.
 Common signs of an STI can include:

 • Abnormal vaginal discharge that might be white, yellow, gray, green, frothy, or have a foul or fishy smell.